 If you want to link to an article in a library resource, look for something called a "Persistent" or "Durable" link.
 EBSCO, our primary vendor for library resources, provides what they call a "Permalink" to a specific article or an entire set of search results.
-TIP: You could link to a set of results as a potential reading list.
+TIP: You can also link to a set of results as a potential reading list.

 Whenever you create links to library resources, it is a good idea to test those links from both on- and off-campus locations.
 This will spare your students--and you--problems later on!

 If you have questions, or need help, please contact Loring Prest, the library's Electronic Resources Librarian and Webmaster.
 He will be happy to help you create links to library resources.